-Before Yale, I was a researcher at Booth, received a master’s degree in statistics from the University of Michigan, and completed my undergraduate degree in economics at the University of Chicago.
+Before Booth, I received a PhD in financial economics from the Yale School of Mangement, a master’s degree in statistics from the University of Michigan, and completed my undergraduate degree in economics at the University of Chicago.

 Education

-• Ph.D. in Financial Economics, Yale School of Management
+- Ph.D. in Financial Economics, Yale School of Management, 2024

 Publications